JinLi-i/CTRS_resource/README.md

 This project collects several representative open-source CTRS algorithms and widely used datasets, providing additional online sources for the survey "**Trustworthy Recommender Systems: A Survey from A Causal Learning Perspective**".

 ## CTRS Open-source Algorithms
+We organize and list a wide range of open-source CTRS algorithms in Table 1.
+The listed algorithms are carefully selected and can be used as baselines in future work.

 <table>
   <tr>
     <th width="200px">Algorithm</th>